rvosa/bio-phylo-forest-dbtree/docs/paper.md

 took approximately one hour on a current MacBook Pro.
 This is thus a somewhat costly operation that, mercifully, needs to be run only once.

+The subtree extraction benchmarking (see Fig. 2) demonstrates that such indexing is an operation that may be worth it.
+Tiny subtrees of a few dozen tips took DBTree about a second.
+For small subtrees ($\leqslant$ 640 tips), the DBTree implementation returned results in less than 10 seconds where it took DendroPy over 13 minutes; for the largest subtree (40,960 tips), DendroPy took over an hour longer to complete than DBTree (~69 minutes vs. ~138 minutes).

 # Discussion

 The concepts, tools and data files presented here are intended to make life